Miami Airport (MIA) Guide

 Airport Facts & Stats

-The airport has six terminals, known as Concourse D, Concourse E, Concourse F, Concourse G, Concourse H, and Concourse J. These terminals are home to a variety of shops, restaurants, and other amenities to make passengers' travel experience more comfortable.
+• Terminals: The airport features six terminals: Concourse D, Concourse E, Concourse F, Concourse G, Concourse H, and Concourse J.

-The top five destinations served by MIA Airport are New York, Atlanta, London, Mexico City, and Sao Paulo.
-These destinations are popular among both business and leisure travelers.
+• Top Destinations: The most popular destinations served from MIA are New York, Atlanta, London, Mexico City, and Sao Paulo.

 Airport History